Magnushhoie/FuzzyNotes/README.md

 bash test/test.sh
 ```

+## Compatibility
+Tested on MacOS Mojave and Ubuntu 21.04.
+Compatible with zsh.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.